fhardison/fhardison.github.io/_posts/2018-05-17-What-is-language.md

 ---
 title: What is a language really?
-description: Language is a Complex Adaptive System.
+excerpt: Language is a Complex Adaptive System.
 This gives us principles that we can apply in our language learning to learn more efficiently.
 layout: post
 tags: [Theory, Method, Linguistics, Tips]
 ---